BBenyamini/SweSOC_Py/methods.md

     SOC --> SOCsim[Simulated SOC over time]

 ```
+Each of these operator blocks (the square blocks) can be represented by different functions, and will be written as a separate module.
+All modules operating the same function will be interchangeable.

 # General SOC model structure
 Any compartmental soil organic matter decomposition model can be written as: